gwijthoff/Screenreading/screenreading_syllabus.md

     - The Written Word: An Eye for an Ear
     - Roads and Paper Routes
 - Friedrich Kittler, ["The History of Communication Media,"](http://www.ctheory.net/articles.aspx?id=45) *CTHEORY* (July 1996)
 - Amaranth Borsuk, Jesper Juul and Nick Montfort, [*The Deletionist*](http://thedeletionist.com/) bookmarklet, "a concise system for automatically producing an erasure poem from any Web page.
-It systematically removes text to uncover poems, discovering a network of poems called “the Worl” within the World Wide Web."

 **February 13: Books process, record, and transmit data.**